nshafikh/Global-Energy-Landscape-Analysis/README.md

 supports nuclear initiatives in neighboring countries like France.
 These examples emphasize that while nuclear energy is viewed with caution in many parts of the world, it remains an important part of the energy mix, especially in countries that have made long-term investments in its infrastructure.

-## Final Thoughts
-The global energy landscape is characterized by stark disparities across income levels, regions, and energy sources.
-The findings from this research highlight the complexity of transitioning to renewable energy, particularly in developing nations, and the role of financial support in driving this change.
-While the shift towards renewables is occurring, the growth of fossil fuel consumption and the challenges posed by nuclear energy adoption must also be addressed.
-Future research should continue to explore these dynamics, with a focus on how financial inflows, international policy, and technological innovation can accelerate the transition to a more sustainable and equitable global energy system.
-By continuing to invest in clean energy, fostering international cooperation, and promoting energy equity, we can work toward achieving both global energy security and a sustainable future for all